Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression: Conclusion

 \section{Conclusion}

 This paper presents \bcmk{}, a benchmark for systematically evaluating the effects of KV cache compression on various fundamental LLM capabilities.
-Our findings reveal that performance degradation is highly task dependent, with arithmetic reasoning and long-context generation being particularly sensitive (\textit{Task-Dependent Degradation} and \textit{Long-Context Generation Sensitivity}).
-We also highlight that compression sensitivity is influenced by a confluence of factors, including inherent model characteristics such as training dynamics (\textit{Model-Type Robustness}), prompt-level attributes like length (\textit{Prompt Length Vulnerability}), and the reliance on in-context examples (\textit{Prompt-Gain Sensitivity}).
-Crucially, we demonstrate the importance of preserving the semantic integrity of prompt components, especially at a chunk or shot level, for complex reasoning and generation tasks where current methods often struggle and where chunk-based approaches show promise (\textit{Chunk-Level Superiority}).
+Our findings reveal that performance degradation is highly task dependent, with \textbf{High-Density Reasoning} (e.g., arithmetic reasoning) and long-context generation being particularly sensitive (\textit{Task-Dependent Degradation} and \textit{Long-Context Generation Sensitivity}).
+We also highlight that compression sensitivity is influenced by a confluence of factors, including inherent model characteristics such as training dynamics—\textbf{where we identify the unique robustness of reasoning models like DeepSeek-R1} (\textit{Model-Type Robustness})—prompt-level attributes like length (\textit{Prompt Length Vulnerability}), and the reliance on in-context examples (\textit{Prompt-Gain Sensitivity}).
+Crucially, we demonstrate the importance of preserving the semantic integrity of prompt components, especially at a chunk or shot level, for complex tasks where current token-level methods often struggle (\textit{Chunk-Level Superiority}).

-Based on these insights, we introduced \method{}, a novel compression framework that distinctively manages prefill and decoding phases while prioritizing shot-level semantic coherence to mitigate information loss in sensitive tasks. \method{} demonstrates superior performance, notably on long-context arithmetic reasoning and generation tasks, maintaining high accuracy even at aggressive compression ratios.
-The results of \bcmk{} and the efficacy of \method{} underscore the potential for more nuanced compression strategies and suggest promising future research avenues.
+Based on these insights, we developed \method{}, an insight-driven strategy designed to validate our findings regarding the necessity of semantic preservation.
+By distinctively managing prefill and decoding phases and prioritizing shot-level \textbf{Semantic Units}, \method{} effectively mitigates information loss in sensitive tasks.
+The empirical success of \method{}—\textbf{achieving significant accuracy recovery while delivering tangible latency reductions}—confirms the critical role of semantic integrity in reasoning tasks and underscores the potential for more nuanced, task-aware compression strategies.